modernistik/parse-stack/README.md

-# Parse-Stack - A Parse-Server Ruby Client and ORM
+# Parse-Stack - The Parse Server Ruby Client and ORM
 Parse-Stack is a [Parse Server](https://github.com/ParsePlatform/parse-server) REST API Client and ORM framework for ruby.
 It provides a client adapter, a query engine, an object relational mapper (ORM) and a Cloud Code Webhooks rack application.

 ### Code Status